 Learn the signs of fertility so you can make sure you have intercourse during the small window of time when you are likely to conceive, you get the most accurate estimation of pregnancy dating, and you will even know when you are pregnant before you can take a pregnancy test.
 This is key, and will also provide helpful information as to causes of difficulties should you need professional guidance.
 I cover this in more detail in my Natural Birth Secrets book.

-For further inspiration and optimal health during, birth and after pregnancy, please make sure to click here to take my online Love Your Birth course, so you can ROCK your journey wherever and however you plan to give birth.
+For further inspiration and optimal health during pregnancy, birthing and postpartum, please make sure to click here to take my online Love Your Birth course, so you can ROCK your journey wherever and however you plan to give birth.

 Risks and Benefits of RhoGAM

 Many expecting parents have questions about whether or not to get the Rh immune globulin (RhoGAM) shot if the momma to-be is Rh-negative.
 This applies to a small number of women, but it is extremely important for them to be armed with all the information prior to making a decision.